volumio/Build/README.md

 * current sunxi bootloader version 5.25/armbian is not working, solved by explicitely using 5.23 (be careful with apt-get upgrade later on)
 * Partition 1 has been changed from vfat to ext4 because armbian scripts are using symbolic links
+* kernel, ramdisk and squashfs may be larger compared to native support images due to extra packages required by armbian build routines

 * armbian_orangepipc_legacy ... not booting